artemave/node-test-runners-performance-comparison/readme.md

 ./run_tests
 ```

-This generates `results.md` file with a table of results (see above).
+This generates charts and `results.md` file with a table of results (see above).